 - Egg and Mayo: These two ingredients serve as the binder for the cakes, so use your favorite brand.

-- Saltine Crackers: Saltine crackers make the perfect filler for crab cakes since they offer structure but don’t mask the flavor of the crab.
+- Saltine Crackers: Saltine crackers make a great filler for crab cakes, providing structure without masking the crab’s flavor.
 We have made these with crumbled or crushed saltines and panko bread crumbs.
 Both versions come out delicious, so use whichever you prefer.

-- Old Bay: This is a must-have blend of spices for crab cakes but can be used on fries, veggies, chicken, and burgers in addition to seafood.
+- Old Bay: This is a must-have blend of spices for crab cakes, but it can also be used on fries, veggies, chicken, and burgers, in addition to seafood.
 We also added a tiny bit of smoked paprika.

-- Mustard: We used stone-ground mustard for this recipe for a little zing.
+- Mustard: We used stone-ground mustard for a little zing.
 You can substitute Dijon mustard or even generic yellow mustard.

 - Worcestershire Sauce: This adds a tang and umami flavor to the crab cakes.